Languages of Iran: Census in the 1990s

+Academic estimates

+According to recent scientific papers, the following languages have the highest number of speakers in Iran: Persian, 63.3%; Azeri Turkic (and its dialects), 13%; Kurdish, 7%; Gilaki, 3.6%; Mazandarani (or Tabari), 3%; Arabic, 1.8%; other languages (including Lorish and Balochi), 8.3%.

 Foreign languages taught in schools

 English

 English is taught in secondary schools (first and second high school) and some non-governmental and public schools as an extra-curricular subject.

 As of 2023, according to an official of the Iranian Ministry of Education, students were no longer required to learn English, downgrading the language to the optional level.

 The language was banned in 2018, before the larger ban in 2023, from being taught in primary schools, with the subject being called a "cultural invasion".
-The decision was made in order to strengthen the Persian language.

-French

-Iran's school curriculum has included French since 2022, to provide an alternative to English.

-French was also the second official language of Iran until the 1950s, with elite French co-ed schools being common amongst the upper class of Iran.

-A great number of words of French origin have entered the Persian language since the early modern period.

 Arabic

 Arabic, being recognised as the language of Islam in the Constitution of Iran, was taught alongside English, for religious purposes throughout kindergarten and primary school, until 2023.

-Following the 2023 ban on languages besides Persian being taught in all kindergarten and primary schools, Arabic has been taught only throughout secondary school (grades 7-12).
+Following the 2023 ban on languages besides Persian being taught in all kindergarten and primary schools, Arabic has been taught only throughout secondary school (grades 7–12).

 As of October 2023, Iran has banned the teaching of foreign languages, including Arabic, in all primary and kindergarten schools.
 The ban is intended to help preserve Iranian identity in children at a young age.

 The Arabic taught in schools is Modern Standard Arabic and Classical Arabic, which is used in Islamic liturgy.

-Additional Languages
+Additional languages

 A number of foreign languages are taught in Iran, optionally.
 The languages vary on the choice of the school and students.

 French, German, Italian, Russian, Spanish and, more recently, Mandarin Chinese are allowed as additional languages based on choices made by schools and students.

 In recent years, some government officials have also suggested that instead of English, the teaching of Russian, Chinese and German languages should be supported in Iran.

 The addition of Mandarin Chinese as an optional subject took place in July 2023.
 The law adding Chinese to the list of foreign languages that can be taught in Iranian middle and high schools was endorsed by the then President of Iran, Ebrahim Raisi.

-Other estimations
+Other estimates

 In 1986, a nationwide census was undertaken to determine the percentage of Iranians that know Persian, those who do not know, and those who know it fluently.

-Languages by number of speakers
+Languages by number of native speakers

-The following is a list of languages spoken in Iran by number of speakers according to the latest Ethnologue edition in 2025.
+The following is a list of languages spoken in Iran by number of native speakers according to the latest Ethnologue edition in 2025.